What an Interior Designer Can Teach You About Personal Style

 Nicole: Instead of focusing on the piece and whether you like the piece a lot, think about what you will pair it with and the effect you want to create.
 In this client’s home, we wanted a fun everyday dining space that had a lot of color but also felt calm.
 We started with the blue paint color, then needed a second color.
 I found these bold yellow chairs that worked perfectly.
 A wood table would have been too much with the wood floors and a black table too dark.
 White was perfect.
 Then we needed just a little pattern.
 We brought in these stools where the black and white added a bit of pattern while the wood legs blended in with the floor.
 All the pieces worked together in harmony.

 Rosana: We apply this design rule when we add new pieces of clothing to our clients’s closets.
-A good rule of thumb for whether or not you should buy a garment is to see if you can think of five different pieces of clothing you already own that will go with the new garment.
+A useful guide for whether or not you should buy a garment is to see if you can think of three different pieces of clothing you already own that will go with the new garment.
 Your closet is like the room above — things should go together.
 If you can’t, you probably should hang it right back on the sale rack.
 Your wardrobe should work in harmony — patterns, colors, textures should mix and match with relative ease.
 This is especially true if you want to try capsulizing your wardrobe.

 Photo credit: www.zerowastegirl.com